DevWael/wp-user-listing-table/README.md

 - `composer tests:no-cov` or `vendor/bin/phpunit --no-coverage`  this command will run all test cases without generating the reports.
 - `composer tests:codecov` this command will run all test cases and generate a report XML file for automated testing using GitHub actions.

-The PHPUnit tests is replying on [WP_Mock](https://github.com/10up/wp_mock) to mock the WordPress functions and make it possible to run the tests without loading WordPress core.
+The PHPUnit tests is relying on [WP_Mock](https://github.com/10up/wp_mock) to mock the WordPress functions and make it possible to run the tests without loading WordPress core.

 ## Composer Scripts